-In consultation with the client, R2V team defines the primary objective of the surveys
+In consultation with the client, the R2V team defines the primary objective of the surveys

 Step 2.
 Objectives and Outcome:

-Objectives and purposes of the survey are outlined and requirements delineated in accordance of these, suitable tools of acquisition of data and methods of analysis are mutually agreed upon to achieve the desired outcome.
+Objectives and purposes of the survey are outlined and requirements are delineated in accordance with these, suitable tools for the acquisition of data and methods of analysis are mutually agreed upon to achieve the desired outcome.